Ex -Imo Deputy Governor, Madumere, Congratulates Ondo First Lady As She Clocks 70 | Get the Latest News, National, Politics, Entertainment, Metro, Sport & Opinions.

 Ex -Imo Deputy Governor, Madumere, Congratulates Ondo First Lady As She Clocks 70

-Imo State former Deputy Governor, Prince Eze Madumere has Felicitated the First Lady and the Wife of the Governor of Ondo State, Chief Mrs Betty Akeredolu-Anyanwu -Ada Owerri as she clocks 70.

-The former Deputy Governor describes Mrs Akeredolu as an Amazon of grace whose religious support for her Husband should be emulated by others.
+Prince Eze Madumere, the former Deputy Governor of Imo State, has sent his best wishes to Chief Mrs Betty Akeredolu-Anyanwu, the First Lady of Ondo State, on her 70th birthday.
+The ex-Deputy Governor praises Mrs. Akeredolu as a graceful and religious supporter of her husband, setting an example for others to follow.

-According to a press release issued by the former Deputy Governor’s aide, Uche Onwuchekwa, Mrs Akeredolu has been a pillar of support to her husband in thick and thin to the extent they work together, play together and pursue their goals holding each others hands.
+In a press release by Uche Onwuchekwa, the former Deputy Governor’s aide, it is stated that Mrs Akeredolu has been a strong source of support for her husband.
+They work and play together and support each other in achieving their goals.

-Prince Madumere describes the First Lady of Ondo State as blessed, having survived the dreaded disease of cancer and came back to help those afflicted by it to conquer it.

-“Attaining three scores and ten is a testimony of God’s love and grace upon my sister, the First Lady of Ondo State, yet she looks 40 and still very energetic”, the release reads in parts.
+Prince Madumere praises the First Lady of Ondo State for overcoming cancer and using her experience to support others battling the disease.
+The statement says that reaching the age of 70 is seen as evidence of God’s love and grace towards the First Lady of Ondo State.
+Despite being 70, she still looks young and full of energy.

-Prince Madumere further wish her well and many more years ahead of her, while assuring her the grace of God upon her Husband who is fast recovering from his ailment.
+Prince Madumere extended his well wishes to her and expressed hope for many more years of good health.
+He also reassured her that her husband is receiving God’s grace and is on a fast road to recovery from his illness.

-Prince Madumere also called on all and sundry to rejoice with the Amazon who has used her office to reach out to the poorest of the poor, especially the girl child and mothers afflicted by various life threatening diseases.
+Prince Madumere is urging everyone to celebrate and support the Amazon who has made efforts to help the most vulnerable, particularly young girls and mothers suffering from life-threatening illnesses.

 )